 The LG SN11RG is a 7.1.4 setup from LG's 2020 lineup.
 While it doesn't sound as balanced right out-of-the-box as the Samsung HW-Q90R, this soundbar offers a lot more sound enhancement features than many of its competitors with similar setups.
 It has dedicated surround speakers, which is nice, but they don't perform as well as that of the Vizio SB46514-F6 or the Vizio SB36512-F6.
 That being said, it can get pretty loud for a variety of content, and it supports eARC.
 If you're still looking for more options, check out our recommendations for the best Dolby Atmos soundbars, the best soundbars with subwoofer, and the best LG soundbars.

 The LG SN11RG is a better overall soundbar if you're comparing it to the Sonos Arc as solely a standalone bar.
 The LG has a subwoofer plus satellites to help its sound, but you can purchase these speakers separately for the Sonos Arc.
-The LG also has a more balanced sound profile, and while it can't get as loud as the Sonos, it can reach its max volume with fewer compression artifacts.
+The LG is also able to reproduce more bass, and while it can't get as loud as the Sonos, it can reach its max volume with fewer compression artifacts.
 It also has more sound enhancement features and more connectivity options such as two Full HDMI In ports.
-You can even stream to it wirelessly using Bluetooth.
-That being said, on its own, the Sonos has a better surround performance and its height performance is quite comparable too.
+It even supports Bluetooth for a wireless connection.
+That being said, on its own, the Sonos has a better height performance.
 Unlike the LG, you can also use it with Apple AirPlay.

 The LG SN11RG is a 7.1.4 setup while the Samsung HW-Q950T is a 9.1.4 setup.
 The LG feels better built and produces a more punchy and boomy sound.
 Its center, surround, and height performances are all better too, and it even has room correction as well as an auto-volume mode.
 It also has a USB port.
 However, the Samsung has a better THD performance and its overall sound profile is better balanced too.